-If you fall under the title “mature woman” your old ways of applying makeup may not be serving you well.
-The goal is a little coverage with a healthy glow that looks natural.
+If you fall under the title “mature woman,” old ways of applying makeup won’t serve you well.
+The goal is a little coverage with a healthy, natural glow.

 Laying The Foundation

-The first thing you want to do is prep your skin.
+The first thing you must do is prep your skin.
 Make sure you’ve exfoliated gently and see if you have any unwanted facial hair to remove.
 See my tips for facial hair removal.
 Prepping your skin is the key!

 Foundation goes on best when skin is not dry and flaky, and an inch long chin hair does not say “youthful.”

-If you have a special event this is not the time for anything drastic.
+If you have a special event this isn’t the time for anything drastic.
 Peels and cosmetic procedures should be done well in advance.
 Best case scenario, you are exfoliating once or twice a week depending on what you’re using.

 Finding Your Foundation

-If I tried to use the same foundations I wore in my 20s and 30s I would look awful.
-I had to give up heavy coverage and all over powder when I hit my late 30s, it was no longer flattering and made my skin look older.
-Less is more is an important motto going into 40.
+If I tried to use the same foundations I wore in my 20s and 30s I’d look awful.
+I gave up heavy coverage and all over powder when I hit my late 30s, it was no longer flattering and made my skin look older.
+Less is more is an important motto going into 40 and beyond.

 The best options are tinted SPF, BB or CC Cream, or tweaking your existing foundation.
-Some items that can be mixed into foundation to lighten the texture are liquid highlighters, moisturizers, or radiant primers.
-You might even try a drop or two of your favorite facial oil and see if they play nice together.
-(Keep in mind that mixing a product into tinted SPF will dilute it and your sun protection factor will no longer be as high.)
+Some items you can mix into foundation to lighten the texture are liquid highlighters, moisturizers, or radiant primers.
+You can try a drop or two of your favorite facial oil and see if they play nice together.
+(Keep in mind, mixing a product into tinted SPF will dilute it and your sun protection factor will be altered.)